Cart 0 items: $0.00

 You don't have to be a wine expert to appreciate the impact of clones on the flavor and aroma of Pinot Noir.
 Pinot Gris and Pinot Blanc are also clones of Pinot Noir, created through mutations that affect the skin color of the grape.
 These mutations are so distinctive that they're often considered distinct grape varieties.
 We'll dive deeper into these varietals in another post.
 But for now, consider this: if you can tell the difference between white and red wine, your palate is expert enough to explore the nuances of Pinot Noir clones.
 By understanding the various clones, you can better appreciate the unique qualities of different Pinot Noir wines.
 For more on this topic, see Pinot Blanc and Pinot Noir Blanc: What's the Difference?

-Why is it important to know about Pinot Noir clones?
+Why is it useful to know about Pinot Noir clones?

 The answer for winegrowers and winemakers is simple: it allows us to choose the best clones for our specific growing conditions and wine style.
 For wine drinkers, knowing about clones can enhance your appreciation and understanding of the wine you're enjoying.
 At Kramer Vineyards, we grow nine clones of Pinot Noir and make single-clone wines from several different clones of Pinot Noir.
 Let's take a closer look at the characteristics of the main clones in our vineyard.